DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/10 Data Binding/40 Optional Binding Expressions.md

   </table>
 </div>

-[note] If you bind a **Diagram** to a [linear](/Documentation/Guide/Widgets/Diagram/Data_Binding/#Linear_Array) or [hierarchical array](/Documentation/Guide/Widgets/Diagram/Data_Binding/#Hierarchical_Array), edge binding options are not in effect because connectors are not bound to specific edges.
-For this reason the storage of connector styles in a data source is not supported.
+[note] If you bind a **Diagram** to a [linear](/Documentation/Guide/Widgets/Diagram/Data_Binding/#Linear_Array) or [hierarchical array](/Documentation/Guide/Widgets/Diagram/Data_Binding/#Hierarchical_Array), edge binding options are not in effect, because connectors are not bound to specific edges.
+This is why the storage of connector styles in a data source is not supported.

 <div class="simple-table">
   <table>